metio/terraform-provider-k8s/docs/resources/agent_k8s_elastic_co_agent_v1alpha1.md

 Optional:

 - `container_name` (String) Container name: required for volumes, optional for env vars
-- `divisor` (String) Specifies the output format of the exposed resources, defaults to '1'
+- `divisor` (Dynamic) Specifies the output format of the exposed resources, defaults to '1'

 <a id="nestedatt--spec--daemon_set--pod_template--spec--containers--working_dir--value_from--secret_key_ref"></a>